fukuchi/Omeka-S-module-mroonga-search/README.md

 CJK-ready full-text search by activating the [Mroonga](https://mroonga.org/) plugin of MySQL or MariaDB.

+The default installation of the full-text search feature of the Omeka-S is not CJK (Chinese, Japanese, Korean) ready because of the limiation of the database engine (MySQL or MariaDB).
+The Mroonga plugin extend the database to achieve CJK-ready search.
+This module simply activates this plugin by modifying the table information that internally used by Omeka-S.

 Installation
 ------------

+### Preparation

-Before installing this module, install and configure to enable Mroonga storage engine.
+Before installing this module, install and configure the Mroonga plugin to enable Mroonga storage engine.
 For example, if you use MariaDB on Debian or Ubuntu machine, install 'mariadb-plugin-mroonga' package.
 Please read the [official document](https://mroonga.org/docs/install.html) for further information.